Wizards top reeling Nets in a meeting of two teams in transition

 “Subconsciously, I’m sure it takes a toll.”

-Wizards assistant coach Mike Batiste was suspended by the NBA for two games without pay, starting Thursday, for entering the stands to confront a fan.
+Wizards assistant coach Mike Batiste was suspended by the NBA for two games without pay for entering the stands to confront a fan.
 Batiste had to be held back by Harrell at the end of the Wizards’ 121-100 loss to the Heat on Monday.